Colle di Val d'Elsa

-Colle di Val d'Elsa or Colle Val d'Elsa is a town and comune in the province of Siena, Tuscany.
-It has a population of c.
-21,600 As of June 2017.
-Its name means "Hill of Elsa Valley", where Elsa is the name of the river which crosses it and Valdelsa the name of the valley.
-Colle di Val d'Elsa is internationally renowned for the production of crystal glassware and art (15% of world production), largely produced in the industrial lower town.
+Colle di Val d'Elsa (often shortened to Colle Val d’Elsa and known locally simply as Colle) is a town and comune in the province of Siena, Tuscany.
+As of June 2017, it had a population of approximately 21,600.

+Its name means "Hill of the Elsa Valley", where Elsa is the name of the river which flows through the town and Valdelsa the name of the valley.
+It is located in central Tuscany, about 20 km (12 mi) northwest of Siena and 50 km (31 mi) south of Florence.
+The town is divided into two main areas: the historic "Colle Alta" (upper town), located on a hill and the modern "Colle Bassa" (lower town), which developed in the valley below.

+Colle di Val d'Elsa is internationally renowned for its crystal glass industry, which accounts for approximately 15% of global crystal production.
+Manufacturing is largely concentrated in the industrial area of the lower town.